astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

 Given the complementary strengths of both tools, it's common to see teams use Airflow to orchestrate and execute dbt models within the context of a broader ELT pipeline that runs on Airflow and exists as a DAG.
 Running dbt with Airflow ensures a reliable, scalable environment for models and the ability to trigger those models only after every prerequisite task is met.
 Airflow also allows for fine-grained control over dbt tasks, so teams can have observability over every step in their dbt models.

-The following sections in this guide serve to answer these questions:
-  - How does Airflow manage dbt models?
-(Task-Based Solution for dbt)
-  - How can Airflow replace dbt's model orchestration?
-(Task-Based Solution for dbt)
-  - How can DAGs be updated to reflect changes to the dbt model?
-(Productionizing With CI/CD)
-  - How can utilities be added to make the updating process cleaner? (dbt Parser Utility)
+The following two use cases show how to use the dbt with Airflow via the `BashOperator`, first at the project level then at the model level.
+Two bonus sections show how to extend the second use case to automate changes to the dbt model.

 ## Setup

 See the [demo repo](https://github.com/astronomer/airflow-dbt-demo) for complete set-up instructions.
 It includes a sample dbt project used in this guide and complete versions of each DAG.

-## Task-Based Solution for dbt
+## Use Case 1: dbt + Airflow at the Project Level

 The Task is the smallest unit in Airflow that does work, and Tasks together form a DAG.
 Tasks typically come as Operators or Sensors.
 The former execute some bit of code or set command, while the latter wait for an operation to succeed or fail.
 Using dbt, we have a few options to choose from when it comes to Airflow DAG writing: a [community-contributed Airflow plugin](https://github.com/dwallace0723/dbt-cloud-plugin/) to farm out execution to dbt Cloud, pre-existing dbt Airflow operators in the [community-contributed airflow-dbt python package](https://pypi.org/project/airflow-dbt/), or running dbt commands directly through the [`BashOperator`](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html).
+This guide chooses to use the `BashOperator`, as it demystifies what the dbt operator does under the hood and allows very specific dbt commands to be run.

 In Airflow, a task that invokes the `BashOperator` simply executes a shell command.
 Because the primary dbt interface is the command line, the `BashOperator` proves to be a useful tool to interact with the library; the familiar `dbt run` or `dbt test` commands can be executed directly in Airflow the same way they would be executed in any other shell.

+This use case assumes you have followed the steps in the demo repo to set up an environment with a dbt project.

 ```
 from datetime import timedelta